If you're new to this blog, you can start with the introduction here.

 Pollen parent: MM 13-10a (aristata x villosa) X neopavonia

 I crossed two flowers that have prominent orange blazes in the center of the flower.
-Only one of the offspring came out as I expected.
+The results are nice.

 MM 20-360